silvduck/token-contract/README.md

-# token-contract
-Contract (solidity) that follow the ERC-721 standard
+# ERC-721 Token in Solidity